handmadecode/quill/README.md

 #### The `withoutScope` method

-The pom created by the `pom()` method includes all dependencies.
 Sometimes it is not desirable to have all dependencies in the resulting pom file.
-It may for instance be unnecessary to include the test dependencies.

 The `withoutScope` method takes one or more scope names as parameters.
 The dependencies in these scopes will be filtered out from the created pom file.

 Example:

-    createPom.withoutScope 'test'
+    createPom.withoutScope 'runtime'

-will filter out all test dependencies.
+will filter out all runtime dependencies.

 This method returns the `createPom` task instance to allow method chaining.